 In the US, Zack Snyder's Justice League will launch on the streaming service HBO Max.
 Streaming HBO Max in Australia is possible but it's a fairly complicated process.
 Thankfully, the movie will be fast-tracked to Australian streaming services on the day of release.
 If you're hoping to watch Zack Snyder's Justice League in Australia when it releases on March 18, the easiest way to catch it is via Binge or Foxtel.

 As HBO's Australian streaming partner, Foxtel's streaming services, Foxtel Now and Binge , will have exclusive rights to the movie, releasing it at the same time as the global premiere (at the very convenient time of 6:00 pm on March 18 for us Aussies).

 Option 1: Binge

-There's a two-week free trial so you're not locked in either way and you can drop down to $10 per month if you find you don't need HD.
+There's a seven-day free trial so you're not locked in either way and you can drop down to $10 per month if you find you don't need HD.